Fighting game: Matches and rounds

-Fighting game matches generally consist of a set number of rounds (typically three), and the match will officially begin once the in-game announcer gives the signal (typically "ROUND 1...
-FIGHT!").
-If the score is tied after an even number of rounds (e.g. 1-1), then the winner will be decided in the final round.
-Round decisions can also be determined by time over (if a timer is present), which judge players based on remaining health to declare a winner.
+Fighting game matches generally consist of a set number of rounds (typically three), beginning with the announcer's signal.
+If the score is tied after an even number of rounds (typically 1-1), then the winner is decided in the final round.
+Round decisions can also be determined by time over, which judge players based on remaining health to declare a winner.
 In the Super Smash Bros. series, the rules are different.
 Instead of rounds, the games usually give players a set number of lives (called stocks) for each player (usually three), and if the score is tied between two or more fighters when time runs out, then a "sudden death" match will take place by delivering a single hit to an opponent with 300% damage.

 Fighting games widely feature health bars, introduced in Yie Ar Kung-Fu in 1984, which are depleted as characters sustain blows.
 Each successful attack will deplete a character's health, and the round continues until a fighter's health reaches zero.
 Hence, the main goal is to completely deplete the health bar of one's opponent, thus achieving a "knockout".
 Games such as Virtua Fighter also allow a character to be defeated by forcing them outside of the arena, awarding a "ring-out" to the victor.
 The Super Smash Bros. series allows players to send fighters off the stage when a character reaches a high percentage of damage; however, the gameplay objective differs from that of traditional fighting games in that the aim is to increase damage counters and knock opponents off the stage instead of depleting life bars.

-Beginning with Midway's Mortal Kombat released in 1992, the Mortal Kombat series introduced "Fatalities", a gameplay feature in which the victor of the final round in a match inflicts a brutal and gruesome finishing move onto their defeated opponent.
-Prompted by the in-game announcer saying "Finish Him/Her!", players have a short time window to execute a Fatality by entering a specific button and joystick combination while positioned at a specific distance from the opponent.
-The Fatality and its derivations are arguably the most notable features of the Mortal Kombat series and have caused a large cultural impact and controversies.
+Beginning with Midway's Mortal Kombat released in 1992, the Mortal Kombat series introduced "Fatalities", where the match victor inflicts a brutal and gruesome finishing move onto the defeated opponent.
+Prompted by the announcer saying "Finish Him!", players have a short time window to execute a Fatality by entering a specific button and joystick combination while positioned at a specific distance from the opponent.
+The Fatality and its derivations are arguably the most notable features of the Mortal Kombat series with cultural impact and controversies.

 Fighting games often include a single-player campaign or tournament, where the player must defeat a sequence of several computer-controlled opponents.
 Winning the tournament often reveals a special story-ending cutscene, and some games also grant access to hidden characters or special features upon victory.
+Tekken introduced the concept of story modes in 1994 with the first arcade full motion video cutscenes for each character's victory.